An audio sound format developed for Sun workstations which is often used to distribute sound clips via the Web. See also: .WAV, RealPlayer.

 A master page layout used in document creation systems such as word processing, desktop publishing and the Web.
 The style sheet is a file that is used to store margins, tabs, fonts, headers, footers and other layout settings for a particular category of document.
 When a style sheet is selected, its format settings are applied to all the documents created under it, saving the page designer or programmer from redefining the same settings over and over again for each page.
 See also: Cascading Style Sheet (CSS).

 The primary visitors that your website addresses.
 It is important to know your who your primary visitor are, so that you build a website to meet their needs.
-See more about this is the Target Audience section of this guide.

 A small version of a larger or more detailed image which, when clicked on, displays the full sized image.
 The larger image is reduced in a graphics program and saved with a different file name.
 The thumbnail is inserted into the Web page and linked to the larger image on another page.
 Creating a thumbnail saves the user time downloading a large image every time they go to your page.
 If you are concerned that an image may take up too much real estate on your Web page, it is a good idea to use a thumbnail image.